-Welcome to the Ohio Coalition for the Education of Children with Disabilities' (OCECD) 2013 Ohio Special Education Profile.
+Welcome to the Ohio Coalition for the Education of Children with Disabilities' (OCECD) 2015 Ohio Special Education Profile.

-This report provides a brief, but substantive, profile of the special needs student population in Ohio, including their academic performance and graduation trends and an overview of special education funding and related policy issues.
+This report provides a brief, but substantive, profile of special need students in Ohio, including their academic performance and graduation trends and an overview of special education funding and related policy issues.
 The report's central message is that investments in students with special educational needs produce substantial results for the students, their families and the broader society.
 These investments empower students to help themselves to advance educationally and vocationally and, in the vast majority of cases, to become self-sufficient citizens.

-In the 2011-2012 school year, students with disabilities accounted for 16.05% or 275,704 of the 1.7 million public school students in the state of Ohio.
-This means that nearly 1 in every 7 students has a documented disability requiring intervention and related support services to ensure they receive a free and appropriate public education in the least restrictive environment as required under federal and state laws.
+In the 2013-2014 school year, students with disabilities accounted for 14.77% or 249,468 of the 1.7 million public school students in the state of Ohio.
+This means that roughly 1 in every 7 students has a documented disability requiring intervention and related support services to ensure they receive a free and appropriate public education in the least restrictive environment as required under federal and state laws.
 Implementation of these requirements includes the creation of Individual Education Plans, which by federal and state law must be fully funded.